lukzmu/reusable-actions/README.md

 ## How to use?

 You want to select a specific action in your workflow.
 Be sure to see the `name` and the `version` you are interested in.
 Versions are defined by **tags**.
-So for example, to run the first release of the `setup-uv` action, you should do the following:
+So for example, to run the first release of the `setup-python` action, you should do the following:

 ```
 steps:
-    - uses: lukzmu/reusable-actions/setup-uv@v1
+    - uses: lukzmu/reusable-actions/setup-python@v1
       with:
         python-version: "3.14"
         main-module: "my_source_module"